It's okay not to be okay

 However, if you feel like you are rarely happy, or are often angry, upset, panicky, anxious or stressed, have bad mood swings, or have stopped feeling anything at all, and this goes on for a little while, it’s a good idea to tell somebody professional about it.

-Your doctor is always a good option or you can ring Childline on 0800 11 11.
+Your doctor is always a good option.
 This way someone can try to help you work out the reason why you aren’t happy and get you some support.

 Anybody could have a mental illness in the same way that anybody could get a physical illness.
 Nearly all mental health conditions are treatable.
 Many may only be temporary, some conditions may come and go throughout life.
 Professionals can help you find ways to treat your illness and feel better.